Bossboygod/alx-system_engineering-devops/0x00-shell_basics/README.md

 * A script that moves  the file betty from /tmp/ to /tmp/my_first_directory
 * A script that deletes the file betty
 * A script that deletes the directory my_first_directory that is in the /tmp directory.
+* A script that changes the working directory to the previous one.